Post Banner Image

 Photo credit: Lisa5201/ iStock

-Jamaica is a 4,243-square-mile island located about 90 miles south of Cuba.
+One of the largest islands in the Caribbean Sea, Jamaica is located about 90 miles south of Cuba.
 Famous as the birthplace of jerk-style cooking and reggae music, Jamaica is one of the most-visited Caribbean islands, home to some of the region’s most famous beaches.
 Seven Mile Beach is the longest on the island and draws visitors with its unspoiled white sands and crystal-clear blue waters.
 The snorkeling and diving in Jamaica are world-class, with a wealth of colorful fish to discover, while the island interior is home to waterfalls with tranquil pools and the Martha Brae River for rafting trips.

 4. The Bahamas